elastic/apm-agent-java/docs/reference/config-profiling.md

 ::::{note}
 This feature is currently experimental, which means it is disabled by default and it is not guaranteed to be backwards compatible in future releases.
+This feature is not subject to the support SLA of official GA features.
 ::::